-Australian nationals may stay indefinitely.
+• Australian nationals may stay indefinitely.

-	On arrival, all visitors are required to complete a Passenger Arrival

-	Card before passing through customs or passport control.
-These cards are

-	usually given out during in-bound flights but are also available in the

-	arrivals area of the airport.
-Visitors from countries which have a visa

-	waiver agreement with New Zealand do not need a visa for visits of up to

-	three months (six months for UK visitors).
-All other nationals require a

-	visitor’s visa.
-Work, business and student visas are also available for

-	people travelling in these capacities.
+On arrival, all visitors are required to complete a Passenger Arrival Card before passing through customs or passport control.
+These cards are usually given out during in-bound flights but are also available in the arrivals area of the airport.
+Visitors from countries which have a visa waiver agreement with New Zealand do not need a visa for visits of up to three months (six months for UK visitors).
+All other nationals require a visitor’s visa.
+Work, business and student visas are also available for people travelling in these capacities.

 Visitor visa: NZ$165; transit visa: NZ$145.

-	To apply for a visitor visa, go to your nearest New Zealand embassy/high

-	commission or download and complete the relevant forms from Immigration

-	New Zealand (www.immigration.govt.nz).
+To apply for a visitor visa, go to your nearest New Zealand embassy/high commission or apply online through Immigration New Zealand (www.immigration.govt.nz).

-	It is illegal to work on a visitor permit, except for Australians who

-	can legally work without a visa or permit.
-All other nationalities must

-	obtain a work visa, which allows you to enter the country, then a work

-	permit, which allows you to work after your arrival.
-There are

-	application forms available on Immigration New Zealand's website.
+It is illegal to work on a visitor permit, except for Australians who can legally work without a visa or permit.
+All other nationalities must obtain a work visa, which allows you to enter the country, then a work permit, which allows you to work after your arrival.
+There are application forms available on Immigration New Zealand's website.

-	The exception to this rule are working holiday visas, which are

-	available to a number of nationalities aged 18 to 30.
-The visa is valid

-	for 12 months (or 23 months in some cases) and only issued to people

-	genuinely interested in temporary employment.
+The exception to this rule are working holiday visas, which are available to a number of nationalities aged 18 to 30.
+The visa is valid for 12 months (or 23 months in some cases) and only issued to people genuinely interested in temporary employment.